ferninphilly/introToDocker/README.md

 What I want you to take away from this is the "docker run" command.
 Initially it searched for the image locally, couldn't find it, and immediately searched the repo, then pulled it, then ran it.
 Kind of a neat trick, right?
 Three steps in one...
 If you have the time or inclination you can get the whale to say other things by (obviously) changing the parameter.
->Challenge: Take five minutes and run and/or pull some other images from the >repo
+>Challenge: Take ten minutes and run and/or pull some other images from the repo

 ###Step Two: Managing images locally